-Eli is a first year M.A. candidate in International Security with a certificate in Homeland Security.
-He received his B.A. in International Studies and French from Washington College in Chestertown, MD.
-At Korbel, Eli focuses on North and West African relations towards the international system and U.S. foreign policy.
+Eli is a second year M.A. candidate in International Security with concentrations in North & West African Terrorism and Intelligence.
+He received two B.A.’s in International Studies and French from Washington College in Chestertown, MD.
+At Korbel, Eli focuses on smuggling and trafficking routes in the Sahel and counterterrorism strategy.
 His study abroad experience in Morocco proved as a means to focus on human rights after working for the Azrou Centre on Development and studying the Sahwari people’s journey to independence.
 Eli also interns for the Terrorism Research & Analysis Consortium (TRAC) and bartends at the Blue Bonnet Café in Denver.

 Kate is a first year M.A. candidate in International Human Rights and plans on getting a certificate in Religion and International Affairs.
 She received her B.S. in Psychology from Ball State University in Muncie, IN.
 She has done research in the areas of psychology, sexual orientation and identity, and drug use among college students.
 Kate is also working with the Human Trafficking Center.
 She plans to focus on gender rights and human trafficking in Eastern Europe and plans to complete fellowships once graduated to further her interests.